Check pre-approved rates

-Warning: late repayments can cause you serious money problems.
+Late repayments can cause you serious money problems.
 See our debt help guides.

-You’ll most probably have more options available to you if you’re looking at borrowing £20,000 and you have a good credit rating.
-You’re likely to be able to apply to the majority of lenders and enjoy the most competitive rates.
-Your current bank may even offer same-day funding to existing customers, but it usually pays to shop around.
+Provided you can do this, you’re likely to be able to apply to the majority of lenders and enjoy their most competitive rates.
+Your current bank may even offer same-day funding to existing customers, although it almost always pays to shop around.
 With such a sizeable loan, even a small difference in the interest rate can mean big savings – especially if you’re borrowing over a number of years.

-This is an expanding market which needs to be served by lenders, and as a result, more and more lenders are offer loans to self-employed applicants.
+This is an expanding market which needs to be served by lenders, and as a result, more and more mainstream lenders are offering loans to self-employed applicants.
 Whatever stage you’re at, if you know your options and how best to go about applying, you’ll have a better chance of having your loan approved.

 A £20,000 loan taken out for business purposes is different to one taken out for personal use.
 Lenders often state that their personal loans are not to be used for business purposes.
 There are a variety of business loans available, and some are even government-backed – which can mean better rates for borrowers.